10 Animals With Snake Venom Resistance

 Source: iNaturalist user Kai Squires – CC BY 4.0

-This Australian venom-resistor is one of the most targeted.
-The blue-tongued lizard is named for its blue tongue, but otherwise looks normal.
-It’s grey scaled, with short stumpy legs and a thick muscular body.
-Without the ability to flee, it has evolved venom resistance, and specifically against the red-bellied black snake, the species responsible for the 3rd most Australian snakebites per year.
+Of all venom resistant-creatures worldwide, the blue-tongued lizard might be the most focused and targeted.
+This species is named for its strongly blue tongue, but otherwise looks fairly normal.
+It’s grey-scaled, with short, stumpy legs and a thick muscular body.
+Without the ability to flee, it has evolved a helpful armour of venom resistance, but specifically against one species: the red-bellied black snake.

-Unlike erinacin in hedgehogs, the magic compound remains unidentified.
-Scientists thought that the prothrombin in blue-tongued lizards could have been a special shape, but other snake venoms warped it just as easily.
-Therefore, it’s believed that the reptile possesses a mystery peptide which intercepts red-belly toxins specifically.
+This was only discovered in 2021, and unlike erinacin in hedgehogs, the magic compound remains unidentified.
+Scientists theorised that the prothrombin in blue-tongued lizards could have been a special shape, but other Australian snake venoms warped it just as easily.

 8 Southern plains woodrat